Free Consultation

 After the notice has been filed, the plaintiff must wait an additional 90 days to receive a response from the defendant before being permitted to file a lawsuit.
 In addition to the notice requirement, claims brought against the state government must contend with a damage cap, or a limit on the amount of financial compensation available to the plaintiff.
 Currently, the cap in Colorado is set at $350,000 for a single victim and $990,000 for multiple victims.

-Contact an attorney at Fang Law Firm for assistance with the complicated claims filing process after a car accident involving a state government vehicle.
+Contact an attorney at Fang Accident Lawyers for assistance with the complicated claims filing process after a car accident involving a state government vehicle.